-Each trauma we endure—including being slapped by the doctor after birth and receiving negative emotions from what sits in our parents—disrupts our energetic fields.
+Each trauma we endure—including being slapped by the doctor after birth and receiving negative emotions from what sits within our parents—disrupts our energetic fields.

-Once these fields are disrupted, we are “incomplete.”
+Once these fields are disrupted, we are “incomplete” or “infected.”

-From then on, we are susceptible to vampirism from others and become energy vampires ourselves.
+From then on, we are susceptible to vampirism from others and become emotional vampires ourselves.

 Why We Steal Light From Each Other